Wednesday, February 22, 2023

 It affects approximately 2 out of every 100,000 people each year.
 Symptoms include sensory dysfunction such as tingling, numbness, and motor nerves dysfunction leading to muscle weakness and difficulty walking.

-There is no known and reliable cure for Guillain-Barré syndrome, but symptoms can often be treated with integrative approaches.
+There is no known and reliable cure for Guillain-Barré syndrome, however, symptoms can often be treated with integrative approaches.
 Stem cell therapeutics are especially brought into Guillain-Barré syndrome treatment protocols to address the demyelinating polyneuropathy, progressive weakness and the plethora of systemic diseases that follow.

 What causes Guillain-Barré syndrome?